evandalmeida/ph4-react-practice-music-lister/README.md

 }
 ```

-You may run it with `json-server --watch db.json`.
+You may run it with `json-server --watch db.json -p 4000`.
+When making fetch requests, you'll make them to `http://localhost:4000/songs`.

-When a song gets added or deleted, that persists in the json file.
+When a song gets added or deleted, it persists in the json file.
 When the application loads, it makes a fetch request with `useEffect` to get the necessary data from the `db.json`.

 ### BONUS: Styling